-The Issuer, BNPP Securities and their respective affiliates play a variety of roles in connection with the issuance of the Notes, including acting as Calculation Agent and possibly as Reference Rate Determination Agent, Mid-Swap Rate Determination Agent or SOFR Replacement Rate Determination Agent (if appointed) and hedging their obligations under the Notes.
-In performing these duties, the economic interests of the Calculation Agent and other affiliates of the Issuer, or BNPP Securities, the Reference Rate Determination Agent, Mid-Swap Rate Determination Agent or SOFR Replacement Rate Determination Agent or SOFR Replacement Rate Determination Agent, respectively, are potentially adverse to your interests as an investor in the Notes.
+The Issuer, BNPP Securities and their respective affiliates play a variety of roles in connection with the issuance of the Notes, including acting as Calculation Agent and possibly as Reference Rate Determination Agent or Mid-Swap Rate Determination Agent (if appointed) and hedging their obligations under the Notes.
+In performing these duties, the economic interests of the Calculation Agent and other affiliates of the Issuer, or BNPP Securities, the Reference Rate Determination Agent or Mid-Swap Rate Determination Agent or Mid-Swap Rate Determination Agent or Mid-Swap Rate Determination Agent, respectively, are potentially adverse to your interests as an investor in the Notes.